tkchafin/resistnet/README.md

 ### Runtimes and benchmarking <a name="ast_benchmark"></a>

 ### References <a name="ast_refs"></a>
-#### Citations for autoStreamTree methods
+#### Citations for FitDistNet methods
-Below is a full list of citations for the various methods used in autoStreamTree.
+Below is a full list of citations for the various methods used in FitDistNet.
 Apologies to anyone I missed - feel free to let me know if you notice any discrepancies.
 * Beyer WM, Stein M, Smith T, Ulam S. 1974.
 A molecular sequence metric and evolutionary trees.
 Mathematical Biosciences.
 19: 9-25.
 * Cavalli-Sforza LL, Edwards AWF.
 1967.
 Phylogenetic analysis: model and estimation procedures.
 American Journal of Human Genetics.
 19: 233-257.
 * Ester M, Kriegel HP, Sander J, Xu X. 1996.
 A density-based algorithm for discovering  clusters in large spatial databases with noise.
 IN: Simoudis E, Han J, Fayyad UM. (eds.).
 Proceedings of the Second International Conference on Knowledge Discovery and Data Mining (KDD-96).
 AAAI Press. pp. 226–231.